Applying for a New CDL in MississippiPage Overview

 In order to pass your driving skills tests, you will need to learn how to inspect vehicles before driving, learn how to couple and uncouple tractors and trailers, and have plenty of practice driving.
 This includes driving in different conditions and on different road surfaces, turning, parking, backing up, and braking.

-Many motor carriers train their employees, while other drivers take courses at private driving schools, vocational or technical schools, and community colleges.
-Individual states often approve or certify training courses.
-The Professional Truck Driver Institute (PTDI) has set minimum standards for training curriculum and certifies driver training courses that meet industry and Federal Highway Administration (FHA) guidelines.
-Many employers require their drivers to take PTDI-approved training.
+Many motor carriers will train their employees to be assured their drivers meet specific standards.
+Other drivers are able to take courses at community colleges, vocational or trade schools and private driving schools.
+Individual states often approve and/or provide certification for training courses.
+The Professional Truck Driver Institute (PTDI) sets the minimum standards for training curriculum and will also certify driver training courses that meet industry and Federal Motor Carrier Safety Administration (FMCSA) guidelines.

 Some states may specify minimum training guidelines.
 Check with your state's motor vehicles department to see if there are minimum training requirements to get your CDL.

 Under the USA PATRIOT Act, commercial drivers transporting hazardous materials (hazmat) must pass a background records check and be fingerprinted.
 The Transportation Security Administration (TSA) is responsible for conducting the background checks for all commercial drivers with hazmat endorsements or who want to add hazmat endorsements to their licenses.
 The TSA developed this program to carry out the USA PATRIOT Act mandate and protect citizens from the potential threat of terrorists using hazmat cargo.
 The requirement is a result of the USA PATRIOT Act (Public Law 107-56, Section 1012) and the Safe Explosives Act (Public Law 107-296, Section 1121-1123), ARS 28-3103(A)(2), and 49 CFR 1572.